Introduction

 Communication / Roles & Responsibilities

-Clear communication protocols are vital for synchronization across various levels of the organization and for successful project delivery.
+Clear communication protocols are vital for synchronization across various levels of the organization and successful project delivery.

 Goal Setting